Lansharkza/jtech-grid-control/PUBLIC-ACCESS.md

 **2. Rebuild** with a bumped image tag.
 The startup log should read:

 ```
-Generated a self-signed certificate for ev.moeken.co.za, ...
+Generated a self-signed certificate for yoursite.remote.com, ...
 Dashboard  https://0.0.0.0:8080/
 ```